Distributed Representations of Entities in Open-World Knowledge Graphs: Proofs of Things

-where $^*$ denotes the optimal setting for the corresponding parameters.
-Equations~(\ref{eq:infoNce1}) and (\ref{eq:infoNce2}) are the conclusion of InfoNCE, given that $|X_i|$ is large enough.
-The above equations suggest that optimizing $\mathbf{e}_x$ can also lower-bound the mutual information without the requirement of other parameters being perfectly assigned.
+where the notation $^*$ denotes the optimal setting for the corresponding parameters.
+Equations~(\ref{eq:infoNce1}) and (\ref{eq:infoNce2}) are the conclusion of InfoNCE, assuming that $|X_i|$ is sufficiently large.
+The aforementioned equations imply that optimizing a single neighbor embedding $\mathbf{e}_x$ also provides a lower bound on the mutual information without the necessity of perfectly assigning other parameters. \end{proof}